 Each boss in Episode I starts out relatively simple, using a silly, cornball boss theme (which just happens to be recycled Dummied OutSonic 3D Blastmusic).
 But once you've gotten far enough in the fight, the music changes to the faster-paced, aggressive second boss theme, and whatever machine Eggman is using starts fighting for real.

-Splash Hill's Boss is the wrecking ball from Sonic 1.
+Splash Hill Zone's boss is the Egg Mobile-H from Sonic 1.
 Once Eggman takes enough damage he starts spinning the wrecking ball in a circle.

-Casino Street's Boss is the electric eggmobile from Casino Night.
+Casino Street Zone's boss is the Catcher Eggman from Casino Night Zone.
 Bash it enough and it rolls around the arena with two electric buzzsaws.

-Lost Labyrinth's Boss starts out as the obstacle course from Labyrinth Zone, but when you reach the end you end up in a room where Eggman gets to control the walls.
+Lost Labyrinth Zone's boss starts out as the obstacle course from Labyrinth Zone, but when you reach the end you end up in a room where Eggman gets to control the walls.
 You have to predict exactly which walls will extend so you can hit him based on his movement.

-Mad Gear's Boss is the clone machine from Metropolis Zone, with the exception that hitting Eggman moves him forward, hitting the orbs does no damage to you, and hitting the clones does do damage to you.
-Upon being hit enough times, you enter a Death Egg style chase, but Eggman throws the clones at you to halt you.
+Mad Gear Zone's boss is the Flying Eggman from Metropolis Zone, with the exception that hitting Eggman moves him forward, hitting the orbs does no damage to you, and hitting the clones does do damage to you.
+Upon being hit enough times, you enter a Mushroom Hill Zone boss-style chase, but Eggman throws the clones at you to halt you.

 E.G.G.
-Station runs through all 4 bosses' 2nd forms in a row.
-Make it to the end and you fight the Sonic 2 Death Egg final boss - the Eggman Mech.
-Once you do enough damage to it, sirens start going off and it starts going berserk, running around the room in a jerky fashion and firing its rocket punches at an angle.
+Station Zone runs through all 4 bosses' 2nd forms in a row.
+Make it to the end and you fight the final boss of Sonic the Hedgehog 2 - Death Egg Robot.
+After taking enough damage, sirens start going off and it starts going berserk, running around the room in a jerky fashion and firing its rocket punches at an angle.
 It also has electricity coursing around it due to the malfunction and you can get damaged by it unless you knock his rocket arms back at him.
 His final attack makes him fly everywhere and try to crush you under his immense weight, and if you don't hit him in time the floor will open and you will fall to your death.
 On top of all of that, if you're standing on the floor when the mech hits it, you will lose your footing and not be able to control Sonic until the floor crumbles.
 Have fun with that.